 3) Traffic issues.
 A skate park in this location will increase traffic along a busy avenue, and there is little available parking for those who come by car.

 4) Financial impact.
-This project will cost hundreds of thousands of taxpayer dollars, not including the cost of ongoing maintenance once it's built.
-Given the many other village projects competing for priority status, this warrants further community-wide discussion.
+This project will cost hundreds of thousands ($300k) of taxpayer dollars, not including the cost of ongoing maintenance once it's built.
+Given the many other village projects and needs competing for priority status, especially during the COVID-19 crisis, this warrants further community-wide discussion.